StevenBlack/vocab/readme.md

 ### abdabs
 So nervous, you jitter and quake.
 One hopes that diamond cutters, professional golfers and brain surgeons don't suffer from the abdabs.
-Pronounce it AB-DABS.

 ### abide